Lemon Swiss Meringue is light and fluffy like a cloud. There is no better topping for a sweet cake or cupcake.

 Lemon Juice: Freshly squeezed lemon juice has a better flavor than bottled lemon juice.

 Salt: I add at least a pinch of salt to all of my recipes.
 Salt complements and intensifies the other flavors.
-For all of my recipes, I use Morton Kosher Salt which is saltier than Diamond Crystal Kosher Salt.
+For all of my recipes, I use Morton Kosher Salt which packs more densely than Diamond Crystal Kosher Salt.
 If you are using Diamond Crystal Kosher Salt you will want to double the amount of salt you add.

-See the recipe card for quantities.
+See the recipe card for full information on ingredients and quantities.

-In a medium heat-proof bowl whisk together the egg whites, sugar, lemon juice, and salt.
 Place the bowl over a small saucepan of simmering water.
 Make sure the bottom of the bowl doesn't touch the water.

 Remove the bowl from the heat.
 Using a stand mixer, whisk the mixture on medium speed for about a minute.

-Increase the speed to medium-high and whisk until stiff peaks form.
+Step 4: Increase the speed to medium-high and whisk until stiff peaks form.
 This should take about 10 minutes.

 Four Stages of Meringue